SDG&E’s 14th Annual Energy Showcase spotlights leaders

 in energy efficiency, renewable energy and clean transportation

 SAN DIEGO, April 30, 2019 – Eight public and private-sector organizations in the San Diego region were honored today for their leadership in advancing an energy efficient and environmentally sustainable future.
-As part of its 14th annual Energy Showcase, recognized entities ranging from a TV station and irrigation manufacturer to a high school district and water agency because they positively impact the community every day through their sustainability efforts.
+As part of its 14th annual Energy Showcase, San Diego Gas & Electric (SDG&E) recognized entities ranging from a TV station and irrigation manufacturer to a high school district and water agency because they positively impact the community every day through their sustainability efforts.

 “As business leaders continue to invest in energy efficient and clean energy technologies, not only are they helping to create new cleantech industries and jobs, they are helping to build a more sustainable and healthier future, “said Caroline Winn, chief operating officer for SDG&E. “They are showing the world that economic prosperity and environmental stewardship do go hand in hand.”

-SDG&E offers its business customers a variety of smart solutions to save energy and save money, including zero-interest financing for energy efficiency upgrades. and
+SDG&E offers its business customers a variety of smart solutions to save energy and save money, including free onsite energy efficiency analysis and zero-interest financing for energy efficiency upgrades.

 This year’s winners, profiled in individual videos (sdge.com/es2019), are as follows: